LauchaCo/HackItThrough/HTB Machines/Share - Writeup.md

 2 - Add shared.htb to `/etc/hosts`

-3 - Enumerate directories and files with [[GoBuster]], after doing this enumerate subdomains with the same tool
+3 - Enumerate directories and files with [GoBuster](<General Info/Tools/Enumeracion/GoBuster.md>), after doing this enumerate subdomains with the same tool

 4 - Once you've enumerated the subdomains you'll come across `checkout.shared.htb`.
 Add it to `/etc/hosts`

 5 - Now enter a product in the cart and try to buy it, Once you've reached the checkout page look at the previously enumerated cookies and you'll see that the cookie `custom_cart` has changed and now it has in its content the name of the code of the product, so, because the checkout page makes a call to the database, its suceptible to SQLi

 6 - Once you've exploited the SQLi and obtained the user and password `james_mason:Soleil101` you can enter the machine through ssh and do some more enumeration.
-Recommended [[Things to enumerate (Machine)]]
+Recommended [Things to enumerate (Machine)](<General Info/Enumeration/Things to enumerate (Machine).md>)

 7 - Now that you've the machine enumerated you know that there is a directory called `scripts_review` that, because of the name, makes you think that maybe there's a process that looks for scripts in that folder.

-8 - Because of the previous assumption we now can try to look for proccesses being run regularly on the machine by another users in order to pivot to another user. [[Processes enumeration]]
+8 - Because of the previous assumption we now can try to look for processes being run regularly on the machine by another users in order to pivot to another user.
+[Processes enumeration](<General Info/Enumeration/Processes enumeration.md>)

-9 - Once you've detected the process that uses the directory scripts_review and you've seen what it does it's time to do some research and look for [[iPython]].
-You'll see that the way of exploit this behaviour is the one detailed in the note previously linked.
+9 - Once you've detected the process that uses the directory scripts_review and you've seen what it does it's time to do some research and look for [iPython](<General Info/Tecnologias Web/iPython.md>).
+You'll see that the way of exploit this behavior is the one detailed in the note previously linked.
 The particular payload you have to use is `import os; os.system("cat ~/.ssh/id_rsa > /dev/shm/key")` and save it inside a python file called foo.py in the directory startup.

-10 - The previously explained step will make the process that runs regularly create a copy of the id_rsa file in a readable file that we'll be able to use in order to enter via ssh as the user that was running the process that employed [[iPython]]
+10 - The previously explained step will make the process that runs regularly create a copy of the id_rsa file in a readable file that we'll be able to use in order to enter via SSH as the user that was running the process that employed [iPython](<General Info/Tecnologias Web/iPython.md>)

 11 - Now that we've the id_rsa of dan_smith you can put it in a file and change that file permissons with `chmod 600 {FILE}` and, after doing all that, execute the ssh client with the following command `ssh -i {KEY-FILE} dan_smith@{IP56}`